 After more than thirty years of medical research, Dr. Dale Bredesen, the Chief Science Officer of Apollo Health, and his team of researchers have established an approach called the Bredesen Protocol®.
 Because Alzheimer's disease is characterized by six different subtypes, the Bredesen Protocol targets these changes in the brain, aiming to reverse and prevent subjective cognitive impairment (SCI), mild cognitive impairment (MCI), and early Alzheimer’s disease.

-Dr. Trevor Turner is a ReCODE 2.0™ Certified Provider.
-At his state-of-the-art practice in Peachtree City, GA, Dr. Turner is able to utilize the Bredesen Protocol to help his patients optimize their cognitive abilities, ultimately reverse the progress of dementia, and take back their lives from cognitive decline.
+At The Genomic Athlete, Dr. Trevor Turner is a ReCODE 2.0™ Certified Provider.
+At his state-of-the-art practice in Miami, FL, Dr. Turner is able to utilize the Bredesen Protocol to help his patients optimize their cognitive abilities, ultimately reverse the progress of dementia, and take back their lives from cognitive decline.

 Interested to learn more about how Dr. Turner can help you turn back the effects of dementia and regain control of your cognitive function?
 Reach out and schedule your first consultation with us today.